-Too often when I go wandering about cemeteries, I have a certain set of graves I’m in search of and I allow myself time to seek out those graves and rarely allow myself extra time to wander about the cemetery to study other stones.
+Too often when I go wandering about cemeteries, I have a certain set of graves I’m in search of and rarely allow myself time to wander about the cemetery to study other stones.
 This time was different.
 This was my third visit to Lewisburg Cemetery and while I had a couple graves to stop at during this trip, I had given myself plenty of extra time to study other stones within the cemetery.

 I had stopped at the grave of H. Richard Kauffman and was planning on stopping at the resting place of Christy Mathewson.
 As I drove closer to Mathewson’s grave, I saw there were already a couple people standing at his burial plot, so I changed plans and entered a part of the cemetery I had not visited on the previous trips.
 Note: more about Kauffman and Mathewson can be found here: Richard Kauffman and here: Christy Mathewson.

 Almost immediately one grave caught my attention.
 From where I initially spotted the grave, I could not make out exactly what I was seeing, but it looked like a cowboy hat.
 Curiosity led me to walk over to it.
 It was not a cowboy hat at the foot of the grave, but instead it was a cavalry hat that sat on top of a sword.
 Reading the headstone, I recognized the man’s name – this was the resting place of the brother of Simon Cameron.
 The memorial for Colonel James Cameron tells of his heroic demise: “Fell while gallantly / leading on his men at / The Battle of Bull Run / July 21, 1861.”